Tech-at-DU/ACS-1220-Authentication-and-Associations/README.md

 1. Use OOP principles to write database models that accurately reflect the data stored.
 1. Implement class-based forms to process user data.
 1. Implement authentication & authorization using a server-side library.
-1. Write route tests and utilize a mocking library to fully test web server routes.
+1. Write route tests that utilize a mocking library to fully test web server routes.
-1. Use blueprints to organize and simplify code.
-1. Invent, create, test, deploy, and deliver a full-stack web project utilizing techniques learned.
+1. Invent, create, test, and deliver a full-stack web project utilizing techniques learned.

 ## Schedule